-In the event of an evacuation, Protective Services and emergency personnel will check the stairwells and the building to determine if any person(s) require evacuation.
+In the event of an evacuation, University Police and emergency personnel will check the stairwells and the building to determine if any person(s) require evacuation.
 The fire department will provide emergency and non-emergency evacuation services for personnel with disabilities.

 For nonemergency evacuation of disabled individuals

 , such as elevator failure, contact University Police 715-346-3456

 .
 They will contact the fire department nonemergency number to request evacuation assistance.

 It is the responsibility of the disabled person to follow evacuation procedures.